 The City, your HOA, or private utility companies may have easements that run through your property somewhere.
 The owners of each easement have the right to restrict the construction of a fence if necessary.
 In many cases fences are allowed under the conditions of an “encroachment agreement”, but there is also a possibility that the fence will be denied.

-Got more questions about fencing in Frederick?
+Do you have more questions about fencing property laws in Frederick?
 Give us a call or have us out for a free consultation!
 301-663-4000